ENDNOTES for 'The King James Only Debate: Can you Trust the Modern Scholars'?

 Chapter One: "The King James Advantage"

-1. During my two years at Valley Forge Christian College in 1984-1985, the KJV Bible was demoted in favor of all the modern versions, and the teachings from the Bible were very light and shallow.
+1. During my two years at Bible College in 1984-1985, the KJV Bible was demoted in favor of all the modern versions.

 2. One example of Muslim’s propping up Dr. James White’s own arguments can be seen here at https://www.youtube.com/watch?v=GYkPn2aXKds